AntoninoParisi/wall_follower/ReadMe.md

 ## Installation

-> The most difficult part is make everything compilable, then is way easyer i hope
+> The most difficult part is make everything compilable, then is way easier i hope
 > \-cit